NiC0x36/IOTA-SmartContracts-Template-Rust/Compile-SmartContract.md

 ### Compile the smart contract

-- With VSCode open, open a terminal (In the menu : Terminal > New Terminal)
+- With VSCode open, in a terminal (In the menu : Terminal > New Terminal)
 - Compile the smart contract with:
 ```
 wasm-pack build